-Charles Fitzroy Stafford enlisted on 12 February 1915 aged 25 and at the time, he was a Farrier (Horse-Smith).
+Charles Fitzroy Stafford enlisted on 12 February 1915 aged twenty five.
 His unit was the 12th Australian Light Horse Regiment, A Squadron, which was part of the 4th Light Horse Brigade.
-Charles’ rank on enlistment was Shoeing Smith.

-The Regiment sailed from Australia in two contingents and on 13 June 1915, Charles embarked with his contingent from Sydney on HMAT A29 Suevic.
+The Regiment sailed from Australia in two contingents.
+On 13 June 1915, Charles embarked with his contingent from Sydney on HMAT A29 Suevic.
 The ship arrived in Aden, located in the south of modern-day Yemen, on 12 July 1915.
 This contingent was to reinforce the British garrison against a predicted enemy attack.
-However, they left Aden for Egypt on 18 July without having seen action.
+However, they left Aden for Egypt on 18 July without having seen any action.

-The Regiment was reunited in Egypt on 23 July.
-They trained in an infantry role as the Regiment had been ordered to leave their horses in Australia.
+The two contingents were reunited in Egypt on 23 July.
+They trained in an infantry role as they had been ordered to leave their horses in Australia.
 A month later it deployed to Gallipoli.

-The regiment was split up again, to reinforce the light horse regiments already on Gallipoli.
-On 3 October, Charles who was on A Squadron went to the 1st Light Horse Regiment.
+The regiment was split up again to reinforce the light horse regiments already at Gallipoli.
+On 3 October, Charles, who was on A Squadron, went to the 1st Light Horse Regiment.
 The squadron mainly carried out defensive duties before leaving with the last ANZACs who evacuated Gallipoli on 19-20 December 2015.

 On 21 February 1916, suffering from mumps, Charles was admitted to the 4th Auxiliary Hospital in Cairo.
 This could have been life threatening as more soldiers died of communicable and respiratory diseases than gunshot wounds.
 He remained in hospital for three weeks.

-On 12 March, he was reabsorbed into the 12th Light Horse Regiment in a mounted role and in May, he joined the forces defending the Suez Canal.
-In April 1917, he deployed into Palestine taking part in the ill-fated second battle of Gaza.
+On 12 March, he was reabsorbed into the 12th Light Horse Regiment in a mounted role, and in May he joined the forces defending the Suez Canal.
+In April 1917, he was deployed to Palestine taking part in the ill-fated second battle of Gaza.

-This injury would continue to trouble him, resulting in three separate hospital admissions and impairing his grasping function.
+This injury would continue to trouble him, resulting in three separate hospital admissions and impairing his ability to grasp.

 In August of 1918, the regiment was issued with swords and trained in traditional cavalry tactics in preparation for the next offensive against the Turks.
-The objective ‘Damsascus‘ and Charles’ regiment was one of the first Australian units to enter Damascus.
+The objective was to enter Damsascus with Charles’ regiment one of the first Australian units to enter.
 The regiment was on its way to Homs when the Turks surrendered.

 On 30 October 1918, representatives of Great Britain and the Ottoman Empire signed an armistice treaty, marking the end of Ottoman participation in the war.